L1.2 Lottie’s second lesson on concepts

 “Hmm, perhaps not but this sounds fishy to me.
 Isn’t there some formula?
 Couldn’t the function just be the formula?”

 “Indeed one might say that.
 And to persuade you it wouldn’t work I’d need to tell you about Ludwig Wittgenstein’s discussion of rule following.
-But roughly: if there is a formula it will need interpreting for each new number and we’ll have the same problem again.
+But roughly: if there is a formula – a kind of complex mental symbol – then we will face the question of how it applies to any given new number.
+Thus it will need interpreting for each new number and we’ll have the same problem again.”

 So in other words, it seems that adding evolutionary selection to brute causation is not, fundamentally any better an idea than Fodor’s.
 When we look at nature through the lens of causes or biological past happenings we don’t reach meanings or concepts.”